Work Weekend Policies and Guidelines

 Come prepared to work on communal tasks, such as stick gathering for the Bug, and setting up event infrastructure.
 No one may work on Theme Camp sites this weekend, because art and theme camp placement has not yet occurred.

 DPW needs lots of assistance with terraforming, drainage, bridge repairs, and shelter set-up.
 Gathering sticks for building the Bug continues.

-After your Art piece or Theme Camp site location has been settled on June 18, you may clear brush, fly tarps, and begin big theme camp infrastructure work.
+At noon on Sunday, the Art and Theme Camp Placement process begins.
+Refer to the Placement Guidelines for details.
+After your Art object or Theme Camp site location has been settled on Sunday, you may clear brush, fly tarps, and begin big theme camp infrastructure work.

 We finish up DPW projects like terraforming, drainage, and bridge repairs.
 The Bug builders need help building the Bug’s body, and gathering more sticks for it.

 If your camp is placed on previously unoccupied ground which requires more preparation work, please inquire as to how to coordinate with the Work Weekend co-leads to best prepare your camp’s site during this Work Weekend.

 Theme camps with large commitments for pre-event setup can erect some infrastructure.
 This is not intended to replace Early Arrival.
 Small amounts of equipment can be cached by theme camps (organized, covered with a tarp).

 Art which requires more complicated setup (e.g. structures constructed on site, complicated integration with trees) can start erection during this weekend.
 Artists are encouraged to consider early arrival as well.

 Make sure to discuss your infrastructure or art setup with a Work Weekend Lead to make sure it doesn’t cause any problems for other Event Planning and infrastructure!